See who are the wife and two children killed in Russian bombing near Kiev | Ukraine and Russia

 Ukrainian Sergii Perebeinis made a post on social media with photos showing his wife Tatiana Perebeinis and children Alise and Nikita, killed in a bombing of the city of Irpin.
 He was not at the scene at the time of the explosion.

 The attack was filmed and generated commotion.
-The images (see below) show a loud bang and then the bodies of four people on the ground.
+The video records a loud bang and then the bodies of four people on the ground (see below).
 Saint Tatiana and her two children, as well as a man who is not part of the family and was identified only as Anatoly.
 Alise was 9 and Nikita was 18.

+- See questions and answers about the attacks on the city of Irpin

 Four killed in attack on civilians’ escape route near Kiev